MicrosoftDocs/learn/learn-pr/wwl-azure/build-auto-suggest-engine-copilot/includes/1-introduction.md

 ## Learning objectives

 In this module, you practice:
-- Interpreting code with Copilot
+- Interpreting code with Copilot.
-- Authoring code with Copilot
+- Authoring code with Copilot.
-- Debugging and testing with Copilot
+- Debugging and testing with Copilot.

 ## Prerequisites
-- Visual Studio Code
+- Visual Studio Code.
-- GitHub Copilot extension
+- GitHub Copilot extension.
-- GitHub Copilot Chat extension
+- GitHub Copilot Chat extension.
-- Basic understanding of the C# programming language
+- Basic understanding of the C# programming language.
-- Familiarity with classes, methods, variables, and logic statements
+- Familiarity with classes, methods, variables, and logic statements.